 Fixed signs will be installed in the lead up to the down-track to remind drivers to descend safely and avoid heavy penalties.

-These advisory signs, as well as speed limit and low gear signs that refer to ‘Trucks & Buses’ apply to drivers of all heavy vehicles.
+These advisory signs, as well as speed limit and low gear signs that refer to ‘Trucks & buses’ apply to drivers of all heavy vehicles.

-Why new laws being introduced
+Why new laws are being introduced

 In 2018, the South Eastern Freeway down-track between Crafers and the Mount Osmond interchange carried an average of 25,000 vehicles per day, with 2,200 classed as heavy vehicles.